swisspost/container_day_ict_campus/advanced/wikijs/solution.md

   postgres:11-alpine
 ```

-And then run a three wiki instances with the same postgres as backend:
+And then run three wiki instances with the same postgres as backend:

 ```bash
 docker run -d \